How To Manage Your Discord Community as an Indie Game Dev

 Setting up Your Discord Community

 Community management is an often overlooked aspect of marketing a video game.
-Platforms like Discord offer a key alternative to other social media, offering users a more personal way to engage with your game and indeed with yourselves, as the developers.
-Discord offers a ‘direct line’ to the developers, so a lot of players prefer to be involved in a games’ Discord than to follow them on social media.
+Platforms like Discord offer a key alternative to other social media, offering users a more personal way to engage with your game and indeed with yourselves, as the indie game developers.
+Discord offers a ‘direct line’ to the indie game developers, so a lot of players prefer to be involved in a games’ Discord than to follow them on social media.
 To set up a successful Discord server you must think about 3 things primarily:

 First, think about the overall user experience on your server, so making all of your channels and categories very clear (not having too many and therefore making things cluttered!), and spending time looking at the roles and permissions in your server.

 Then you must think about how to get users into your Discord.
 If you have existing social channels, sending messages out there to drive people to your Discord is a good start (and perhaps including the Discord link in your bio) and depending on how far along its timeline it is, including the Discord within your game itself is another great way to drive members (this can be particularly effective for mobile games).
 Hosting a giveaway where entrants have to join your Discord to enter may also be a great way to boost members in your Discord.

 The third thing to think about is how you might encourage and boost engagement within your Discord.
 One way to do this is to think carefully about your posting strategy, the type of content that gets posted.
 So, asking questions to your users, answering any questions that get asked and interacting with users.
 Another interesting thing to think about is to use a bot within your Discord to implement a levelling system.
 You can set up a levelling system to be a reward-based system (for example every 5 levels a user might unlock a new reward, like access to a teaser trailer in a private channel or some in-game content).
 This would encourage people to post and interact more in your Discord.

 How to Speak to Your Discord Community